 The American Academy of Dermatology recommends taking these steps:

-- Wash your clothing – wash your clothing on the heavy-duty cycle in hot water.
+Wash your clothing on the heavy-duty cycle in hot water.
 Use the largest load setting for your washing machine.
 You need the extra water to remove the oil from your clothing thoroughly.

-- Don’t bother blisters – don’t bother blisters and avoid peeling overlying skin.
+Don’t bother blisters and avoid peeling overlying skin.
 Overlying skin helps protect the wounds underneath the skin from becoming infected.

 Reduce the Intensity of Itching